 Before leaving your campsite area, it would be wise for you to have a card made out with the following items on it to be used as a check list.

-- Power Cable disconnected
+- Power Cable disconnected & stowed

-- Sewer Line disconnected
+- Sewer Line disconnected & stowed

-- Water Line disconnected
+- Water Line disconnected & stowed

 - Step up

 - Hatches and Vents closed

 - Refrigerator locked

 - TV. secured and Antenna down

 - Doors and Drawers shut and Curtains tied

-- Mirrors aligned
+- Jacks are up